ethangraham2001/ba5-summaries/markdown/cs307-final.md

 We need to be careful when designing locks.
 An intuitive way would be to have a single address in memory that threads can write to.
 When `lock = 1` the lock is held, when `lock = 0` the lock is free.
-This causes a problem in concurrent systems however, as we have no guarantees on memory ordering $\righarrow$ both processes could write to the same address at the same time.
+This causes a problem in concurrent systems however, as we have no guarantees on memory ordering $\rightarrow$ both processes could write to the same address at the same time.
 This is why atomicity is necessary for mutexes.